adelsakkir/Constrained_Shortest_Path/README.md

 # Maersk technical assessment - Adel Sakkir 2024

-This is a short summary of the solutions for the problems provided in the task, instructions to run files and results of obtained.
+This is a short summary of the solutions for the problems provided in the task, instructions to run files and results obtained.
 The problem is solved through the implementation of the following scripts -
 1. tools.py
 2. graph_classes.py
 3. agents.py